ofiryag/visit-chrome/README.md

 ## Overview
 The Visit-Chrome Extension
-is responsible for trackking the URLs that users visit while browsing, check using a whitelist whether they are suspicous of being LLMs and send them to visit-service.
+is responsible for tracking the URLs that users visit while browsing, check using a whitelist whether they are suspicous of being LLMs and send them to visit-service. the visted urls are sent in batches to the backend service untill either 10 visits were collected or 1 minute has been passed since the first visit of that batch.

-It is built using Manifest V3 for Chrome extensions
+The extension is built using Manifest V3 for Chrome extensions

 ## Installation
 1. Clone this repository.